Skip to content

 IMplementation IN MAINtmaster

-Maintenance management and planning requires a systematic approach.
-Information that can be gathered by a maintenance system provides invaluable support in the planning and execution of all types of maintenance activities as well as helping to ensure operational reliability.
-Regardless of strategy, there is always a need for some kind of preventive maintenance, and for this to work, documentation, planning and monitoring are necessary to ensure a return on investments.
-A maintenance system is also the hub for all of the information a maintenance engineer or planner needs.
-What has been done so far; what spare parts are suitable; have we performed inspections as per procedures; what deviations have we identified?
+The management and planning of maintenance requires a systematic approach.
+The information that can be collected in a maintenance system provides invaluable support in planning and executing all types of maintenance activities, and helps to ensure operational reliability.
+Regardless of the strategy, some form of preventive maintenance is always required, and for this to work documentation, planning and follow-up are required to get the intended return on investment.
+A maintenance system is also the hub for all the information a maintenance technician or planner needs.
+What has been done previously, which spare parts are suitable, have we carried out inspections according to routine, what deviations have we found?

 MAINTENANCE ACCORDING TO EUROPEAN STANDARD